 Church of the Light

 It’s worth traveling across the world just to see it – Ando’s Church of the Light.
-I had planned to visit well in advance since there are only a few slots available to visit once a month, for the architecture lovers.
-Its core purpose is to serve the parishioners.
+I had planned to visit well in advance.
+For the architecture lovers there are only a few slots available to visit once a month.
+Even though it’s a masterpiece, its core purpose is to serve the parishioners.
 I respect preserving the original purpose and integrity of the church.
-However, there are a few precious hours that you can enjoy it as an architectural gem.
-I sincerely appreciate that they were generous enough to open the Church of the Light for us.
+Once a month there are a few precious hours that you can enjoy it as an architectural gem.
+I sincerely appreciate the generous staff for opening the Church of the Light for us.
 Even for just for a precious few hours, we could experience this unique space.
-Undoubtedly, its utmost simplicity speaks volumes, and minimalist design makes it achingly profound.
+Undoubtedly, its utmost simplicity speaks volumes.
+The minimalist design makes it achingly profound.

-Immediately, I felt an immense sense of calm and peace.
+All at once, I felt an immense sense of calm and peace.
 Even though it is on a tiny slot of land, the space creates its own universe.
-The architecture made me feel elated.
+The architecture makes me feel elated.

 As all things artificial, buildings are destined to weather and someday disappear.
 One might even say that the history of architecture represents humanity’s will to resist this fate.
 Personally, however, what I wish to create are buildings that will live on internally, not in substance or form, but as memories within people’s hearts.Tadao Ando